 Companies that use opt-in email marketing need to do so carefully.
-Two companies that I “opted in” to receive messages did it wrong — so I voted with the cancel link and opted out!
+Years ago, two companies that I “opted in” to receive messages did it wrong—so I voted with the cancel link and opted out!

 I had happily bought from both and eagerly accepted their requests to opt-in to receive promotional emails.
 I don’t know how often they were sending messages, but it seemed like a reasonable amount.
 If I were to guess, I would say it was once or twice a month.

 When Christmas season approached, there was a definite increase in frequency to about once a week.
 Still, that was okay.
 One sent a coupon for a 20% discount and the other an offer for free shipping.
 Using these promotions, I placed orders with each.
 I was pleased with the results.